 50 Queers for 50 Years pop-up workshop launches in Hull in build up to city's LGBT 50 celebrations

 The acclaimed arts organisation Duckie, renowned for award-winning work that ranges from cabaret to performance art to clubbing, have taken up residency in Hull and are inviting members of the public to help create giant figures of leading lights from the LGBT community.
-The finished work will be carried through the city centre on a flotilla next month as part of the first ever UK Pride.
+The finished work will be carried through the city centre next month as part of the first ever UK Pride.

-Duckie's artistic director Robin Whitmore will work alongside Patrick Bullock and a Hull-based artist to lead drop-in workshops at a pop-up shop to create 50 Queers for 50 Years that will feature in the Pride in Hull parade on Saturday 22 July.
+Duckie artist Robin Whitmore will work alongside Patrick Bullock and a Hull-based artist to lead drop-in workshops at a pop-up shop to create 50 Queers for 50 Years that will feature in the Pride in Hull parade on Saturday 22 July.

 The parade will kick-start Hull UK City of Culture 2017’s LGBT 50 series of events, a celebration of LGBT+ culture across the arts, which will take place from 22 - 29 July to mark the 50th anniversary of the partial decriminalisation of homosexuality.